dreger/audaciousfox.net/pages/projects.md

 ## [Style Guide][afmos]

-Audacious Fox follows the _New York Times Manaul of Style_ in most cases, and our own in-house version in all others.
+Audacious Fox follows the _New York Times Manual of Style_ in most cases, and our own in-house version in all others.

 <!--## [Basic iOS Security][ios]